 Becoming a Community Partner is customer friendly.
 Our staff completes all of the paperwork and provides partners with free assistance and technical advice to protect water quality.
 Outlined below are the four steps it takes to join our program.

-- Information packets are sent to the interested party.
+- You can apply online or in person.
 A brief, onsite presentation of the program is offered.

 - A water quality assessment is performed on site by Community Partners For Clean Streams with the Partner.
 Business practices that may affect water quality are reviewed.
 This process takes approximately 30-45 minutes, depending on the size of the site.